Jhyde927/DeadCityNights/README.md

 ## Update

 I've been working on the game for 9 months now.
 It is playable from start to finish.
-There are some things I may want to change around, but it's as good as I can get it.
-Unless I get some feedback that there is some glaring mistake, I'm gonna put it on hold.
-Until I decide what I want to do with it.
+I'm going to take a break for a while and decide what I want to do with the game.
+Maybe some new idea will come to me and I'll have to added it to the game, but I'm allready thinking of what I want to make next.

 This game has been a huge learning experience.
 I feel like I've leveled up my programming skills drastically.
 Using the C++ knowledge I gained from this, I can either do something 3d in raylib, or try to learn UE5.
 I know UE5 uses C++, but I would still have to learn the editor and that's harder than learning programming sometimes.
 Either way I want to make something in 3d.